jayyanar/claude3-tool-use-demo/Readme.md

 ## Documentation
 The detailed documentation for the use case, including each step of the process, is provided in the code and can be accessed in the `Documentation` section.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements
-The development of this chatbot was inspired by the capabilities of OpenAI's Claude 3 models and the convenience of client-side tools for natural language processing tasks.